MatchaT13/LTC_Transfer/README.md

 During the presentation, we should have the data we will be running in the google slides, so that we can copy paste it into the h2-console.

-Here is an example of the data we can put in the login page that we could put in the h2-console (For reference if you go to the models folder in the VS Code , you will find i put each class and their attributes in there.
+Here is an example of the data we can put in the login page but first we have to put this in the h2-console and make sure the terminal is stiil running (For reference if you go to the models folder in the VS Code , you will find i put each class and their attributes in there.
 The models folder defines the structure of the database):

 INSERT INTO USERS (email, password, name, role, created_at)